5c077m4n/http-responder/readme.md

 	1. message: your custom error message.

-	2. data: whatever data you what to send (also shows up in the payload property).
+	2. data: whatever data you what to send (also shows up in the payload property) - has to be truthy.

 Porperties: